HIT226/Assessment-Code-Style-Guide/readme.md

 # Code Guidelines

-Following this list of code practices and guidelines will be assessable as part of assignment 1a and 1b.
+You will be expected to follow this list of code practices and guidelines in your assessments for this unit.

 These guidelines are mostly a derivative of [GitHub's code guidelines](http://primercss.io/guidelines/).
 In most professional workplaces, there are coding standards and the following is the standard for assignment 1a and 1b, you **will be marked** on your _ability to follow them_ and demonstrate a professional practice skill.